outofsync42/fold-types/README.md

 # About

 Fold Types is a VSCode extension that provides commands to fold enabled types (classes, functions, arrays, etc...) recursively from any point in the document rather than folding levels to provide a more intuitive method of folding.
-Types can be enabled or disabled in the extension settings based on syntax (php, js, etc..) to match your desired folding needs for that type of syntax.
+Types can be enabled or disabled in the extension settings based on syntax (php, js, etc..) to match your desired folding needs.

-When calling a fold command, enabled types will fold recursively leaving all other disabled types un-collapsed providing faster navigation to code that you are looking for.
+When calling a fold-type command, enabled types will fold recursively leaving all other disabled types un-collapsed providing faster navigation to code that you are looking for.
 You can fold recursively throughout the entire document or from within a single parent that will only fold enabled types recursively inside the parent leaving everything out side of it untouched.

 # Supported Languages